medialab/xan/docs/cmd/search.md

 All search modes can also be case-insensitive using -i, --ignore-case.

-Finally, this command is also able to take a CSV file column containing multiple patterns to search for at once, using the --input flag:
+Finally, this command is also able to search for multiple patterns at once.
+To do so, you must give a text file with one pattern per line to the --patterns flag, or a CSV file containing a column of to indicate using --pattern-column.

+One pattern per line of text file:

+    $ xan search --patterns patterns.txt file.csv > matches.csv

+CSV column containing patterns:

-    $ xan search --input user-ids.csv user_id tweets.csv
+    $ xan search --patterns people.csv --pattern-column name tweets.csv > matches.csv

+Feeding patterns through stdin (using "-"):

+    $ cat patterns.txt | xan search --patterns - file.csv > matches.csv

+Feeding CSV column as patterns through stdin (using "-"):

+    $ xan slice -l 10 people.csv | xan search --patterns - --path-column name file.csv > matches.csv

 Usage:
     xan search [options] --non-empty [<input>]
-    xan search [options] --input <index> <column> [<input>] xan search [options] <pattern> [<input>]
+    xan search [options] --patterns <index> [<input>]
+    xan search [options] <pattern> [<input>]
     xan search --help

 search options:
     -e, --exact              Perform an exact match.
     -r, --regex              Use a regex to perform the match.
     -N, --non-empty          Search for non-empty cells, i.e. filter out any completely empty selection.
-    --input <index>        CSV file containing a column of value to index & search.
+    --patterns <path>        Path to a text file (use "-" for stdin), containing multiple patterns, one per line, to search at once.
+    --pattern-column <name>  When given a column name, --patterns file will be considered a CSV and patterns to search will be extracted from the given column.
     -i, --ignore-case        Case insensitive search.
 This is equivalent to prefixing the regex with '(?i)'.
     -s, --select <arg>       Select the columns to search.
 See 'xan select -h' for the full syntax.
     -v, --invert-match       Select only rows that did not match -f, --flag <column>      If given, the command will not filter rows but will instead flag the found rows in a new column with given name.
     -l, --limit <n>          Maximum of number rows to return.
 Useful to avoid downstream buffering some times (e.g. when searching for very few rows in a big file before piping to `view` or `flatten`).

 Common options:
     -h, --help             Display this message